smitkevadiya50/Todo-Microservice-API/README.md

 - **Delete Task Service:** Handles deleting existing tasks.
 - **Complete Task Service:** Handles marking tasks as completed.

+### API Gateway:
+Handles routing requests to the appropriate backend service.
+Contains a Load Balancer for routing and health checks.

 ### Load Balancer (Go):
 The load balancer is responsible for distributing the incoming requests to the appropriate service based on the endpoint.